How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 In a recent study from eConsultancy, more marketers gave email marketing the highest rating for ROI than any other marketing channel—higher even than organic search engine optimization (*gasp!*).

-And last but certainly not least, you actually own your email list.
 While subscribers on social media are great, you’re really at the mercy of the platform.

 What if it goes under?
 What if it changes its algorithms and rules?
 What if your hard-earned list of 50,000 contacts is decimated overnight because of a single marketing decision?